Movies & TV

 Project Hail Mary, the fantastic new sci-fi movie starring Oscar-nominee Ryan Gosling (Barbie, Drive), is available to watch in cinemas now.

 That was until he found himself recruited by the powers that be.
-This was to uncover the mystery of why the sun is dimming, threatening life on Earth, and to find a solution to stop the star from dying out altogether.
+This was to uncover the mystery of why the sun is dimming, threatening life on Earth, and to find a solution to prevent the star from dying out altogether.

 Project Hail Mary is a near-perfect blockbuster and genuine crowdpleaser.